pippinbarr/combat-at-the-movies/process/to-do.md

 # Meta

-- Contemplate two-player idea for all games?
+- ~~__NO__ Contemplate two-player idea for all games?
 Player 2 as sled?
 Player 2 as missing woman?
-Player 2 as Balthazar?
+Player 2 as Balthazar?~~

 # Citizen Kane (Rosebud)

 - ~~Get basic version working (tank dies on shooting, castle)~~

-- Consider adding a timer (not too long?) that leads to death
+- Add a timer (you failed to remember?)
-- Consider adding points per "rosebud"
+- 1 POINT for Rosebud
-- Draw the castle from the movie properly
+- Draw the castle from the movie "properly"
+- Instruction: REMEMBER
+- Endings: YOU REMEMBERED, YOU DIDN'T REMEMBER

 # L'Avventura (Island)

 - ~~Create the island and put the tank on it~~

-- Probably need a timer somewhere for this fruitless search to end
+- Add a timer for ending
+- Add calling out her name for shooting (could even keep the bullet?)
+- Instruction: FIND ANNA
+- Ending: YOU DIDN'T FIND ANNA

 # The Godfather (Tollbridge)

 - ~~Create basic scene~~
 - ~~Enemy tanks at the toll area that shoot you~~

-- Some kind of ending
+- Add a timer for an ending
-- Points???
+- Instruction: PASS THROUGH THE TOLL STATION
+- Time ending: YOU DIDN'T GO THROUGH THE TOLL STATION
+- Death ending: YOU WERE MURDERED BY THE X GANG?

 # 2001: A Space Odyssey (Monolith)

 - ~~Basic scene with a monolith available~~

-- Add a whole bunch of tanks that randomly move?
+- ~~__NO__ Add a whole bunch of tanks that randomly move?~~

+- Player and other tank in empty screen
 - Monolith appears
-- Monolith disappears (hopefully they all bump into it a bit)
-- Tanks can shoot now and they all shoot each other?
-(Not quite right since they actually attack a rival gang... maybe the rival gang appears and our tanks kill them all?
-A river?
-Something something?
-Watch the film)
+- Player touches monolith (music cue?) disappears and player can shoot
+- Player shoots opponent and that's all she wrote
+- Instruction: EVOLVE
+- Winning: something...

 # Au Hasard Balthazar (Donkey)

 - ~~Draw the rotations frame by frame~~
 - ~~Fix the broken walls~~

+- Timer
+- Make Balthazar wander around
+- Instruction: Ummmm
+- Kill Balthazar ending: YOU KILLED BALTHAZAR
-- Timer?
+- Timer ending: ?

 # Rashomon